 Directors.
 We appreciate the opportunity to continue service for our nation's heroes.

-The Trust will be accepting applications post-marked January 1, 2013 or later for
+The Trust will be accepting applications for the April 2017 grant cycle during the

 Please note: In order to view PDF files,